Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (615) 538-2076 | Website

-Built as a movie theater in 1937, today the Franklin Theatre is the place to go for live music, theatrical performances, and movies in Franklin.
+Built as a movie theater in 1937, today the Franklin Theatre is the place to go for live music, theatrical performances, and movies.
+The historic theater closed in 2007, but the community rallied to save the venue.
+The theater was restored and reopened in 2011.

 With seating for only 322, every seat is a great seat.
-Take a look at what’s on the schedule during your visit and then enjoy a show at this beautiful art deco theatre on Main Street in Franklin.
+Take a look at what’s on the schedule during your visit and then enjoy a show at this beautiful art deco theatre on Main Street.

 The Factory at Franklin

-Look through the boutique shops, antiques, and art galleries
+Browse through the boutique shops, antique stores, and art galleries at this converted 1920s-era factory complex.

 View inside the Fork of the South, one of the stores in The Factory at Franklin